 In the past, Puente la Reina was also home to important military orders that were responsible for protecting pilgrims walking the Camino de Santiago.
 One of these orders was one of the most famous, the Knights Templar.
 They had their main temple a few kilometres from Puente la Reina.
 This was the temple of Santa Maria de Eunate.

-In Eunate there is still a ritual where every pilgrim who arrives must walk around the church three times before going to the center.
-They do this to absorb the energy of this place.
-Eunate is known as a special place with special power and meaning.
+In Eunate, there is an ancient ritual where pilgrims arriving at the site walk three times around the church before entering its center.
+They do this to absorb the unique energy of this place.
+Eunate, with its mysterious octagonal shape and location amidst the silence of the landscape, has been regarded for generations as a place of special power and profound significance.

-To stay overnight in Puente la Reina we recommend the Albergue Jakue on, with a delicious breakfast buffet.
+Our recommendation for staying overnight in Puente la Reina is Albergue Jakue, which offers a delicious breakfast buffet.

 Estella and Los Arcos

-The last two stages in Navarra along the Camino Francés are Puente la Reina-Estella (22 km) and Estella-Los Arcos (21 km).
-Estella is a small medieval town with much Romanesque architecture.
-Many pilgrims visit the church San Pedro de la Rua, built in the middle of the 13th century and dedicated to St. Andrew, the patron saint of Estella.
-To stay overnight in Estella we recommend the Hostal La Rúa on, a simple but very hospitable hostel.
+The last two stages in Navarre along the Camino Francés are Puente la Reina-Estella (22 km) and Estella-Los Arcos (21 km).
+Estella is a small medieval town with a lot of Romanesque architecture.
+Many pilgrims visit the church San Pedro de la Rua.
+This was built in the middle of the 13th century and dedicated to St. Andrew, the patron saint of Estella.
+To stay overnight in Estella we recommend the Hostal La Rúa , a simple but very hospitable hostel.

-The last destination of the Camino in Navarra is The Arcs.
-This village used to be an area where there was a lot of fighting, first between Muslims and Christians, and later between the Navarrese and the Castilians.
+The last destination of the Camino in Navarre is Los Arcos.
+This village has always been an area where there was a lot of fighting, first between Muslims and Christians, and later between the Navarrese and the Castilians.
 On top of the hill there was a castle and a wall around the old center.
 Nowadays there is not much left to see of this busy past.
 Only three gates of the old wall, which give the village its name, remain as a reminder of that time.
-For an overnight stay we recommend Pension Los Arcos on, a simple but cozy pension.
+For an overnight stay is Pension Los Arcos a nice choice.
+It is simple but cozy, with a warm atmosphere that fits perfectly with the tranquility of the Camino.